2022 FIFA World Cup qualification (AFC–CONMEBOL play-off): Summary

 The match ended as a scoreless draw.
 In the 120th minute, Australian goalkeeper Mathew Ryan was subbed off for Andrew Redmayne.
 During the penalty shoot-out, Redmayne gained notoriety for his dance-like movements, which he used to confuse the Peruvian players.
 This strategy succeeded, as Redmayne stopped the decisive penalty from Alex Valera diving low to his right-hand side.

 Graham Arnold's decision to sub Redmayne in evoked the 2014 FIFA World Cup quarter-final match between Costa Rica and the Netherlands, when Dutch coach Louis van Gaal subbed Jasper Cillessen off for Tim Krul in the 120th minute, as Krul successfully stopped two penalties to eliminate Costa Rica.
+Redmayne had a reputation in Australia for being a penalty saving specialist, having saved two penalties against Perth Glory in the 2019 A-League Grand Final to secure a 4–1 shoot-out victory.